Ipotrick/Daxa/wiki/ShaderIntegration.md

 The full list of defined data types in Daxa can be found in the `daxa.inl` file.

 Daxa always declares the alignment of buffer references to be in [scalar block layout](https://github.com/KhronosGroup/GLSL/blob/master/extensions/ext/GL_EXT_scalar_block_layout.txt).
-This layout causes shared structs containing daxa_ types to have the alignment rules within C++ and GLSL buffers.
+This layout causes shared structs containing daxa_ types to have the alignment rules C++ and GLSL.
 This means that the C++ and GLSL version of the struct will be abi compatible.
-You do not need to worry about padding or the behavior of alignment with the usual GLSL format layouts like  std 140 or std430.
+You do not need to worry about padding or the behavior of alignment with the usual GLSL format layouts like  std140 or std430.

 ## Utility Macros